JSNA – Borough Summary

 This summary report sits alongside a refreshed JSNA, which is more interactive and allows users to access greater levels of information about the Borough and how it compares to London and England averages.
 The format of this JSNA also provides an opportunity to understand internal variation across the Borough, through analysis by gender, ward, area committee and deprivation quintiles.

-The structure of the JSNA aligns to the Borough Plan and the Joint Health & Wellbeing Strategy, the summary section called ‘About the Borough’, sits alongside the four sections of the Borough Plan:
+The structure of the JSNA aligns to the Barnet Plan and the Joint Health & Wellbeing Strategy, sitting alongside the three sections of the Barnet Plan:

 The measures in each section, where possible, align with the measures which have been identified through each of the workstreams as gauges of progress against objectives within the plan.
 There are also additional measures which will have an impact on these objectives, as drivers to delivery.
 To summarise the key statistics, an infographic is also available as part of each section.